jsdom/jsdom/README.md

 If you used jsdom before v1.0.0, it only had a `done` callback, and it was kind of buggy, sometimes behaving one way, and sometimes another.
 Due to some excellent work by [@Sebmaster](https://github.com/Sebmaster) in [#792](https://github.com/tmpvar/jsdom/pull/792), we fixed it up into the above lifecycle.
 For more information on the migration, see [the wiki](https://github.com/tmpvar/jsdom/wiki/PR-792).

-## For the hardcore
+## For the hardcore: `jsdom.jsdom`

-If you want to spawn a document/window and specify all sorts of options this is the section for you.
-This section covers the `jsdom.jsdom` method:
+The `jsdom.jsdom` method does less things automatically; it takes in only HTML source, and does not let you to separately supply script that it will inject and execute.
+It just gives you back a `document` object, with usable `document.parentWindow`, and starts asynchronously executing any `<script>`s included in the HTML source.
+You can listen for the `'load'` event to wait until scripts are done loading and executing, just like you would in a normal HTML page.

+Usage of the API generally looks like this:

 ```js
 var jsdom = require("jsdom").jsdom;